obriencj/koji-smoky-dingo/docs/commands/filter-builds.rst

 Given a list of NVRs, output only those which match a set of filtering parameters.

-The NVR list can also come from the contents of a tag.
+The set of NVRs to tag can be fed to this command in multiple ways.
+They can be specified as arguments, or they can be specified using the ``--file`` option to reference either a file containing a list of NVRs (one per line) or ``-`` to indicate stdin.
+The NVR list can also come from the contents of a tag via the ``--tag`` option.

+If NVRs are specified multiple ways, then they will be concatenated into a single list.
+The order will be arguments, then ``--file``, and then ``--tag``.

+If no NVRs are given as arguments, and the ``--file`` option isn't specified, and the ``--tag`` option isn't specified, and stdin is detected to not be a TTY, then the list of NVRs will be read from stdin.

 References
 ----------

-* :py:obj:`kojismokydingo.builds.BuildFilter`
 * :py:obj:`kojismokydingo.cli.builds.FilterBuilds`
 * :py:func:`kojismokydingo.cli.builds.cli_filter_builds`
+* :py:obj:`kojismokydingo.builds.BuildFilter`